canada-ca/open-source-logiciel-libre/en/open-source-standards.md

 <h4>Ability to use for any Purpose</h4>

-<p>The GC may set its requirements such that Software be used for any purpose, having no restrictions in how it can be used, or allow others to use the Software.</p>
+<p>Business Requirements may be set such that Software can be used for any purpose, having no restrictions in how it can be used, or allow others to use the Software.
+OSS terms are most likely to comply with this requirement.</p>

 <h4>The Ability to Evaluate the Code</h4>